sandhawke/arraydom/README.md

 ## arraydom - An elegant weapon for a more civilized HTML

 Consider HTML as a simple tree of JavaScript arrays.
+Some of us find this easier and more intuitive than any templating system, including JSX.

 (This API is not exactly what's currently implemented; it's partly thinking out loud about how to make the interface better.)